CarlosGadelhaHoyos/Java-POO/README.md

-Object Oriented Programming

-Hello, I'm Carlos Hoyos and this repository is dadicaded to me to
+# Hello, I'm Carlos Hoyos
+**What is this repository for?**

+I'm going to use this repository to do exercises and practice my habilities using Object Oriented Programming.
+Currently, I'm doing the Java OPP course of Curso em Vídeo and reading the official Java documentation to do some exercise and tests using the object orientation.